By the end of this section, you will gain experience in:

 2.3.
 Perform Authorization

 Operating system compilation with Yocto project isn’t done directly on your Ubuntu system, but through a tool called Distrobox.
-Use the command below to authorize Yocto usage within Distrobox.
+Use the command below to authorize Yocto usage within Distrobox.2.4.
+Prepare Building Environment

 to set a password